spr-networks/coredns-jsonlog/README.md

-The `jsonlog` plugin allows exporting dns queries to a sql database or to influxdb.
+The `jsonlog` plugin allows exporting dns queries to a postgres database or to influxdb.